Category Archives: Centaur

-Sagittarius people are said to like being straight forward, getting to the heart of the matter with honesty.
-Sometimes their sense of honesty and truthfulness can hurt as they may not necessarily sugar coat anything.
-A younger Sagittarius will be rather abrasive about this, sometimes coming off as a smart alec whereas an older Sagittarius has learned to better temper their words will still being very frank and forthright.
+Sagittarius people are said to like being straightforward, and getting to the heart of the matter with honesty.
+Sometimes their sense of honesty and truthfulness can hurt as they may not necessarily sugarcoat anything.
+A younger Sagittarius will be rather abrasive about this, sometimes coming off as a smart alec whereas an older Sagittarius has learned to better temper their words and will still be very frank and forthright.
 A Sagittarius person may also aspire to a lot of athleticism, philosophy, scholarly pursuits, travel, adventure or high and noble ideals.
 They’re known for being loyal and being those who can give as well as effectively follow directions.

 Alternate Spellings: Cheiron, Kheirôn